 4. Hardener not added to resin.
 In order for the resin to cure, a hardener must be added.

 5. Not enough time given for curing.
 All resins have different cure times, from minutes to hours to days.
 Check to be sure you are giving the resin enough time to cure.

 6. Resin is not warm enough or the room in which the resin is being mixed is not warm enough.
 The resin and hardener, along with the room temperature, needs to be about 70 to 75 degrees Fahrenheit.
 Warm the resin in a warm water bath in 5 minute increments if the resin bottles feel cool to the touch.

 7. Resin or hardener is past its shelf life.

 8. Resin is poured in a thin layer.
-Thin castings will take longer to cure than thicker castings due to overall less heat production.
+Thin castings taker longer to cure because the amount of heat produced is spread over a thinner area.

 9. Too much moisture in the resin casting.
 Use colorants designed for coloring resin and use resin kits within their specified shelf life times.
 Also be sure all mixing containers and utensils are dry.

 Pot life of the resin is shorter than expected

 1. Improper resin to hardener ratio.
 Do not use more hardener or less resin than recommended.
 Having more catalyst than what is needed will cause the reaction to heat up quickly and cure faster than normal.

 2. Resin and/or hardener are too warm.
 When the casting environment is warmer than 75 degrees, pot time is shortened.
 This also happens if the resin and/or hardener are warmed up too much in a water bath before use.